CoreyGinnivan/urbanplate/source/recipes/creamy-mustard-penne.html.markdown

 image: recipes/mustard-penne.png
 accent: ffeaa9
 accent_alt: cca323
-intro: Simple, creamy and delicious pasta that is perfectly balanced with sweetness of the tomatoes and the spiciness of the seeded mustard that adds amazing colour and texture.
+intro: Simple, creamy and delicious pasta that is perfectly balanced with the sweetness of the tomatoes and the spiciness of the seeded mustard that also adds amazing colour and texture.
 prep_time: 15 mins
 time: 40 mins
 serves: 4